liferay/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/05-advanced-configuration.markdown

 [TOC levels=1-4]

-The default configuration for Liferay's Elasticsearch connector module are set in a Java class called `ElasticsearchConfiguration`.
+The default configuration for Liferay's Elasticsearch connector module is set in a Java class called `ElasticsearchConfiguration`.

 While the Elasticsearch connector has a lot of configuration options out of the